 Arriving at the Winspear

-Parking: The Lexus Red Parking ramp is fully operational.
+Parking: The Lexus Red parking facility is fully operational.
+Limited valet parking is also available.
 We recommend a maximum of four people in the parking elevators to accommodate social distancing.
 If you prefer not to take the elevator, stairs or escalator (if operational) are alternative options.
 Please plan to arrive early so you have ample time.
-Valet parking is not available for events in fall 2021.
 Inner Circle members will still enjoy the benefit of reserved parking on the 2nd level.

-Proof of vaccination, negative COVID tests, and temperature checks will not be required to enter the building at this time.
+Proof of vaccination, negative COVID tests, and temperature checks are not required to enter the building at this time.
+Subject to change.

 Masks Required: As mentioned above, masks are required to enter the building, while moving about and seated, regardless of vaccination status.
 Please be sure that masks cover both your mouth and nose and fit securely under your chin.
 There are no medical exceptions.
 If you refuse to wear a mask, you will be asked to leave.
 Gaiters, bandanas, and vented masks are discouraged.